go-kata/kinit/README.md

 }
 ```

+> Declared functions are not applicable for local containers.

+> All the methods mentioned below also have `Must` versions that panic on error but don't return `struct{}`.

 ### Constructors

-Constructors are entities that create objects (dependencies for injection in context of the DI).
-This library
+Constructors are entities that create *objects* (dependencies for injection in context of the DI).
+They have the
-considers constructors to have the following interface:
+following interface:

 ```go
 type Constructor interface {